Oliver Bonk

-Oliver Bonk (born January 9, 2005) is a Canadian professional ice hockey defenceman for the Lehigh Valley Phantoms of the American Hockey League (AHL) while under contract to the Philadelphia Flyers of the National Hockey League (NHL).
+Oliver Bonk (born January 9, 2005) is a Canadian professional ice hockey defenceman for the Philadelphia Flyers of the National Hockey League.

 Playing career

 During the 2022–23 season, in his first full season with the London Knights, Bonk recorded ten goals and 30 assists in 67 games.
 He ranked second among rookie defencemen in the OHL with 40 points, and ranked first with 17 power-play points and four short-handed points.
 Bonk was named to the league's Second All-Rookie Team.

 Following the conclusion of the season, Bonk was drafted 22nd overall by the Philadelphia Flyers.
 Bonk was one of two of Philadelphia's first-round selections, the other being Matvei Michkov.
 The Flyers had acquired the 22nd pick from the Columbus Blue Jackets via trade, who in turn had acquired the pick from the Los Angeles Kings at the trade deadline.

 Bonk missed several weeks of the 2023–24 season while participating in the 2024 World Junior Ice Hockey Championships with the Canadian junior team.
 After a lengthy goalscoring drought that had begun in the final months of the 2022–23 season, coach Dale Hunter shifted Bonk's power play position, resulting in a significant increase in goalscoring for the remainder of the season.
 He finished the regular season with 24 goals and 43 assists in 60 games, and was named to the OHL First All-Star Team.
 The Knights received the Hamilton Spectator Trophy as the top team in the regular season, and in the playoffs reached the OHL Finals for the second consecutive season, where they defeated the Oshawa Generals to hoist the J. Ross Robertson Cup.
 Bonk had 7 goals and 9 assists in the championship run, and was cited as a key part of the "core" of the team.
 He thereafter played in the 2024 Memorial Cup, where the Knights lost the championship game to the Saginaw Spirit.

-Bonk returned to London to start the 2024–25 campaign, before being named an alternate captain on October 16, 2024.
+Bonk returned to London during the 2024–25 season, before being named an alternate captain on October 16, 2024.
 The Knights won a second consecutive Robertson Cup.
-Bonk was named a Second Team All-Star.
-The Knights competed at the 2025 Memorial Cup, ultimately defeating the Medicine Hat Tigers for the title.
+He recorded 11 goals and 29 assists in 52 regular season games and was named a Second Team All-Star.
+During the playoffs he recorded two goals and 12 assists in 17 games and helped the Knights defeat the Medicine Hat Tigers during the 2025 Memorial Cup.

+Bonk was called up by the Flyers on April 14, 2026, and scored his first NHL goal that evening against the Montreal Canadiens.